jeshraghian/snntorch/docs/tutorials/tutorial_6.rst

             return torch.stack(spk3_rec), torch.stack(mem3_rec)

-In the previous tutorial, we wrapped our network as a class, similar to what is shown above.
-As network complexity increases, this will add a lot of boilerplate code that we might want to avoid.
-We can achieve the same result as above by using the ``nn.Sequential`` method instead, with far less code.
+In the previous tutorial, the network was wrapped inside of a class, as shown above.
+With increasing network complexity, this adds a lot of boilerplate code that we might wish to avoid.
+Alternatively, the ``nn.Sequential`` method can be used instead:

 ::